-If a child is hurt or distressed adults will respond in a sympathetic and appropriate manner for a child who is pre-school age.
-This may include offering physical comfort in the form of a cuddle, sitting the child on the adult's knee, removing the child, with an adult, to a guiet space for the child to calm down.
+If a child is hurt or distressed adults will respond in a sympathetic and age-appropriate manner.
+This may include offering physical comfort in the form of a cuddle, sitting the child on the adult's knee, removing the child, with an adult, to a quiet space for the child to calm down.